Frequently Asked Questions - Fork Life & Spoon

 What is is holistic nutrition counseling and how is it different from a dietician’s work?

-I believe that health is not a goal to be achieved but mosaic of physical, metal and emotional needs to be uniquely defined and valued.
+I believe that health is not a goal to be achieved but mosaic of physical, mental and emotional needs to be uniquely defined and valued.
 Simply put, holistic health addresses all aspects of life that nourish you, not just what ends up on your fork.
 It is about introducing new behaviors and skills into the day to day that make sense for you and your body in the season of life you are in.

 The work we do together is not a replacement for medical advice, although it is a wonderful complement to any other practitioner that you may be seeing.
 I will not give you meal plans or more rules to follow.
 Our sessions will create a space to connect the dots and allow you to feel confident about your choices.